 For many students, schools represented a safe and enabling environment, which can be used as a platform to deliver high-impact HIV education interventions.
-Kelly challenges the education sector (2000) by arguing that schools provide different levels where HIV/AIDS-related interventions are needed [37].
+In her paper, Kelly challenges the education sector (2000) by arguing that schools pr be three levels where HIV/AIDS-related interventions are needed, including when there is no infection, when the infection has occurred, and when AIDS has brought death.
 This is particularly important in the context of Chad as our results suggested that young people may be engaged in sexual behaviors earlier than the targeted audience for BCC LBSE.
 Therefore, programmes such as BCC LBSE should not solely focus on high schools but should begin early in primary school since primary school-age children have not yet formed sexual behavior patterns.
 Although schools have been identified as the preferred location for sexual and reproductive health education by students in our study, school-based HIV education is not included in the core education curriculum in Chad.
 In that context, the national education programme could formally integrate and scale up peer education programmes into the curriculum.
 However, the education sector cannot do it alone.
-This calls for a concerted effort between stakeholders, including civil society, donors, NGOs, and UN agencies to collaborate with national authorities to build the education sector's capacity to design, implement, monitor, and evaluate lifeskills programme.
+This pris for a concerted effort between stakeholders, including civil society, donors, NGOs, and by agencies to collaborate with national authorities to build the education sector's capacity to design, implement, monitor, and evaluate lifeskills programme.
 In the past, the Ministry of Culture trained youth facilitators for their 45-minute weekly cultural activities in public schools.
-Furthermore, the National AIDS Control Programme developed a lifeskills training module on HIV/AIDS and reproductive health intended for trainers of peer educators who implement HIV and AIDS activities [38].
-For them to be sustainable, there is a need to train and support teachers, as well as the need to provide resources to and support for peer educators [39].
+Furthermore, the National AIDS Control Programme developed a lifeskills training module on HIV/AIDS and reproductive health intended for trainers of peer educators who implement HIV and AIDS activities.
+For them to be sustainable, there is a need to train and support teachers, as well as the need to provide resources to and support for peer educators.
 Therefore, if these efforts are aligned, and there is better collaboration between these national and international stakeholders, a nationwide curriculum can be developed.
-An example from Benin showed that the design of the curriculum was a collaboration between the Ministries of Education, Health, and Family [40].
-In their article, Sturke et al. (2020) recognized the crucial role of partnerships as they offer avenues for implementing comprehensive intervention programs in schools, encompassing early detection and support for HIV, as well as addressing mental and neuropsychiatric concerns among adolescents [41].
-They further argued that these initiatives need to be integrated into primary healthcare and community-based services to ensure broad accessibility and impact [41].
+An example from Benin showed that the design of the curriculum was a collaboration between the Ministries of Education, Health, and Family.
+In their article, Sturke et al. (2020) recognized the crucial role of partnerships as they offer avenues for implementing comprehensive intervention programs in schools, encompassing early detection and support for HIV, as well as addressing mental and neuropsychiatric concerns among adolescents.
+They further argued that these initiatives need to be integrated into primary healthcare and community-based services to ensure broad accessibility and impact.39